domoritz/domoritz.github.io/projects.md

 ---

 {:.lead}
-An incomplete list of projects that I have worked on.
-You can find most of them on [GitHub](https://github.com/domoritz).
+Here are a few projects I worked on for school, work, or fun.
+You can find the code for most of them on [GitHub](https://github.com/domoritz).

 * TOC
 {:toc}